Phylum: Basidiomycota

 Few tricholomas have truly descriptive common names, but the Soapy Knight, Tricholoma saponaceum has an odour of soap suds and thoroughly deserves the common name it has been given.
-Unfortunately, not only is this abundant mushroom regarded as inedible but it may even be poisonous.
-In any case, who would want to eat soap?
+That its soapy smell is so distinctive is a great help to fungus forayers, because the physical form and the colours of this woodland mushroom are very variable indeed.

-An occasional find in coniferous and broad-leaf forests, Tricholoma saponaceum appears in autumn, sometimes forming large groups.
+An easy agaric to spot in coniferous and broad-leaf forests, Tricholoma saponaceum appears in autumn, sometimes forming large groups (below).

 Also referred to as the Soap-scented Tricholoma, this is a woodland mushroom that quite often produces small tufted groups, as shown here. |